CSchnelle/Ghost-Beach/README.md

 python3 -m pip install -U pygame --user

 Once Python and the Pygame module have both been installed.
-Download both .py files from this repository and ensure they both are in the same director.
+Download both .py files from this repository and ensure they both are in the same directory.
-Run the finalproject file in cmd or double click to execute and playtest the game.
+Run the finalproject file in cmd/terminal or double click to execute.

 More:
-This project will be formally published however it's source code is open source so that other students and game developer's can use this as a template for their own unique projects or for learning purposes.
+This project will be published, however it's source code is open so that other students and game developer's can use this as a template for their own unique projects or for learning purposes.

-This project was mostly created with functional programming with looping and only uses the object oriented paradigm with the pygame module in order to add music.
+This project was mostly created with functional programming with looping and only uses OOP with the pygame module for music.

 Ghost Beach is protected under the following license: